parthamehta123/Income-Prediction-WebApp/README.md

 # Income-Prediction-Webapp
-Flask based Web application for predicting the income of a person# Income-Prediction-Webapp
+Flask based Web application for predicting the income of a person